-An educator, scholar, humanist, and designer, Farès el-Dahdah earned his undergraduate degrees in fine arts and in architecture from the Rhode Island School of Design and went on to pursue his graduate studies at Harvard University where bridging of architecture and literary theory was the subject of his doctoral dissertation and a first manifestation of a lifelong commitment to working across disciplines.
+An educator, scholar, humanist, and designer, Farès el-Dahdah received his undergraduate degrees in fine arts and in architecture from the Rhode Island School of Design and went on to pursue graduate studies in urbanism and architectural theory at Harvard University.
 Following a two decade long professorial track at Rice University's School of Architecture, he was appointed director of the Humanities Research Center (HRC) in 2012 and Professor of the Humanities in 2014.
-Along the trajectory of his career, el-Dahdah was the 2011-12 Cisneros Visiting Scholar at the David Rockefeller Center for Latin American Studies (DRCLAS), a visiting fellow at the Canadian Center for Architecture (CCA), and a recipient of the Arthur W. Wheelwright Traveling Fellowship.
-He taught at Harvard University's Graduate School of Design as a visiting professor and is a member of the Computational Humanities Study Group at the University of São Paulo's Institute of Advanced Studies.
-He has written extensively about architectural theory, modern architecture and urbanism in Brazil and he regularly lectures internationally.
-In addition to his academic activities, el-Dahdah has participated in cultural events at museums in Beirut, Paris, Berlin, São Paulo, Rio de Janeiro, and Brasilia.
-His current research focuses on developing online geospatial platforms that illustrate the urban evolution of cities as well as on exploring and critiquing how digital platforms uphold the mission of disseminating knowledge.
-To that end, el-Dahdah has co-led a John E. Sawyer Seminar on the Comparative Study of Cultures titled, Platforms of Knowledge in a Wide Web of Worlds: Production, Participation, and Politics and a Rice Seminar titled Chronotopic Imaginaries: The City in Signs, Signals, and Scripts. el-Dahdah's research projects and academic initiatives have been supported by such philanthropic agencies such as the Andrew W. Mellon Foundation, the Getty Foundation, and the American Council of Learned Societies.
-He serves on the Museum of Fine Arts, Houston Art of the Islamic Worlds Subcommittee and on the boards of Casa de Lucio Costa and Fundação Oscar Niemeyer, the archives of which he has helped organize and describe.
-At Rice, el-Dahdah's activities extend beyond the HRC, as chair of the university's Information Technology Council and as a member of the Data Sciences Initiative's Programming and Search Committee.
-He regularly serves on PhD defense committees in the Humanities and Social Sciences while also acting on the advisory panels of Rice's Digital Education Committee and its Center for Energy and Environmental Research in the Human Sciences (CENHS).
-As director of the HRC, he is involved in identifying, encouraging, and funding the research projects of faculty, visiting scholars, graduate, and undergraduate students as well as spearheading new ventures in the humanities and beyond.
+Along the trajectory of his career, el-Dahdah was the 2011-12 Cisneros Visiting Scholar at Harvard's David Rockefeller Center for Latin American Studies (DRCLAS), a visiting fellow at the Canadian Center for Architecture (CCA), and a recipient of the Arthur W. Wheelwright Traveling Fellowship.
+He is the author of Lucio Costa, Arquiteto, has written extensively on Brazil's modern architecture, and has been involved in a number of collaborative projects with Casa de Lucio Costa and Fundação Oscar Niemeyer, two Brazilian cultural foundations on the boards of which he serves.
+With support from the Andrew W. Mellon Foundation, el-Dahdah co-led a John E. Sawyer Seminar on the Comparative Study of Cultures Cultures titled, Platforms of Knowledge in a Wide Web of Worlds: Production, Participation, and Politics, the purpose of which was to explore and critique how digital platforms uphold the mission of disseminating knowledge.
+This has led to his current research interests, which focus on developing online geospatial platforms that describe cities over time, as they existed and as they have come to be imagined.
+At Rice, el-Dahdah's activities extend across the university in his capacity as chair of the Rice's Information Technology Council and as a member of its Data Sciences Initiative's Programming and Search Committee, in addition to serving on the advisory panels of the university's Digital Education Committee and its Center for Energy and Environmental Research in the Human Sciences (CENHS).
+As director of the HRC, el-Dahdah is involved in identifying, encouraging, and funding the research projects of faculty, visiting scholars, graduate, and undergraduate students as well as spearheading new ventures in the humanities and beyond.